 Being a small town, Walsh does not have a public transit system used by locals to get to and from work.

-Walsh is an extremely ethnically-diverse town.
+Walsh is a very ethnically-diverse town.
 The people who call Walsh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walsh residents report their race to be White, followed by Native American.
 Walsh also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.77% of the town’s residents.
-Important ancestries of people in Walsh include German, English, Irish, Dutch, and Welsh.
+People of Hispanic or Latino origin account for 25.00% of the town’s residents.
+Important ancestries of people in Walsh include German, English, Irish, Hungarian, and French.

 The most common language spoken in Walsh is English.
 Other important languages spoken here include Spanish and West Germanic languages.